A Probabilistic Formulation of Offset Noise in Diffusion Models: Experiments

 \subsubsection{Training with data scaling}

-It is known that scaling the dataset used for training diffusion models can affect the learning outcome~\cite{rombach2022high}.
-Instead of using the original training data~$\bm{x}_0$ directly, the diffusion model is trained on~$\bm{x}_0 / \rho$, where~$\rho\ (>0)$ represents the scaling parameter.
-After training, the final output is obtained by scaling the data generated by the trained diffusion model with the factor~$\rho$.
+It is known that scaling the training data can affect the behavior of diffusion models~\cite{rombach2022high}.
+Instead of training directly on~$\bm{x}_0$, the diffusion model is trained on~$\bm{x}_0 / \rho$, where~$\rho\ (>0)$ is a scaling parameter.
+After training, the final output is obtained by rescaling the generated data by~$\rho$.

-The results of training the Base model with the data scaling applied to the Cylinder dataset are summarized in \cref{apdx:exp_data_scaling}.
-As can be seen, applying data scaling to the Cylinder dataset ($n=200$) does not significantly affect the distribution of~$L_\text{avg}(\bm{x}_0)$ in the generated outputs.
-This finding suggests that merely applying data scaling in the Base model does not overcome the challenge of generating data with extreme average brightness.
+The results for the Base model trained with data scaling on the Cylinder dataset are summarized in Appendix~\ref{apdx:exp_data_scaling}.
+For~$n=200$, data scaling does not substantially change the distribution of~$B_n(\bm{x}_0)$ in the generated samples.
+This suggests that data scaling alone does not resolve the difficulty of generating data with extreme average brightness.